CurveDocs/curve-resources/docs/en/crvusd/guides/intermediate/manual-deleveraging.md

 This guide applies to leveraged loans on Llamalend where you've created a leveraged position.

-While the UI typically allows deleveraging in a single transaction, you can manually deleverage your position if needed when the router or other mechanisms are not working properly.
+While the UI typically allows deleveraging in a single transaction, you can manually deleverage your position.
 The process differs depending on whether your loan is in liquidation protection mode.

 ---